 Our fingers are used throughout the day and in almost every activity that we do.
 This makes them especially prone to injury.
 Athletes can fracture their finger if they catch a ball or fall incorrectly.
 Fingers can be fractured if they are bitten in a dog attack.
-Phalangeal fractures can also occur when someone has an accident when using heavy hand and power tools.
+Phalangeal fractures can also occur when someone has an accident when using a heavy hand and power tools.

 Treatment Options for Phalangeal Fractures

 When a patient presents with a possible phalangeal fracture, their hand specialist will examine the affected digit and likely order an x-ray to better visualize the injury.

 With a better view of the type of fracture they have, the doctor may recommend splinting and rest or straighten the bones using local anesthesia.
 If surgery is required, it is typically a same-day procedure using regional or local anesthesia, during which the fracture is reduced (aligned) and internally fixated so that post-accident mobility can be maximized.

 At HandSport Surgery Institute, surgery is typically not our first option.
 Whenever possible, our team will follow a conservative treatment plan.
 However, due to the importance of our fingers, surgery may be recommended when the injury is too severe or if a patient’s dexterity and comfort may be further compromised without intervention.

 If You Are Believe that You May Have Broken Your Finger, Please Contact Us

 Please contact us as soon as possible to schedule an appointment with our talented team.
 Call Dr. Mark and Jason Pruzansky at 212-249-8700 to schedule an appointment, obtain an accurate diagnosis, and start the healing process for phalangeal fractures so that you can get back to the activities you enjoy.